Significand: Floating-point mantissa

-In 1914, Leonardo Torres Quevedo introduced floating-point arithmetic in his Essays on Automatics, where he proposed the format n; m, showing the need for a fixed-sized significand as currently used for floating-point data.
+In 1914, Leonardo Torres Quevedo introduced the idea of floating-point arithmetic in his Essays on Automatics, where he proposed the format n; m, showing the need for a fixed-sized significand as currently used for floating-point data.

 In 1946, Arthur Burks used the terms mantissa and characteristic to describe the two parts of a floating-point number (Burks et al.) by analogy with the then-prevalent common logarithm tables: the characteristic is the integer part of the logarithm (i.e. the exponent), and the mantissa is the fractional part.
 The usage remains common among computer scientists today.

 The term significand was introduced by George Forsythe and Cleve Moler in 1967 and is the word used in the IEEE standard as the coefficient in front of a scientific notation number discussed above.
 The fractional part is called the fraction.

 To understand both terms, notice that in binary, 1 + mantissa ≈ significand, and the correspondence is exact when storing a power of two.
 This fact allows for a fast approximation of the base-2 logarithm, leading to algorithms e.g. for computing the fast square-root and fast inverse-square-root.
 The implicit leading 1 is nothing but the hidden bit in IEEE 754 floating point, and the bitfield storing the remainder is thus the mantissa.

 However, whether or not the implicit 1 is included is a major point of confusion with both terms—and especially so with mantissa.
 In keeping with the original usage in the context of log tables, it should not be present.

 For those contexts where 1 is considered included, William Kahan, lead creator of IEEE 754, and Donald E. Knuth, prominent computer programmer and author of The Art of Computer Programming, condemn the use of mantissa.
 This has led to declining use of the term mantissa in all contexts.
 In particular, the current IEEE 754 standard does not mention it.